Jian-Lang/MoRE/README.md

 # MoRE: Mixture of Retrieval-Augmented Multimodal Experts

-This repo provides a official implementation of MoRE as described in the paper:

-**Biting Off More Than You Can Detect: Retrieval-Augmented Multimodal Experts for Short Video Hate Detection**
+This repo is the official implementation of *Biting Off More Than You Can Detect: Retrieval-Augmented Multimodal Experts for Short Video Hate Detection* accepted by WWW 2025.

 ## Source Code Structure